Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Introduction

-Very recently (during the preparation of this paper) in Ref.~\cite{Zhang}, the security of the BB84 protocol with detection-efficiency mismatch was analyzed for the multiphoton input on the receiver side using the numerical optimization techniques.
+In the mentioned recently published paper~\cite{Zhang}, the security of the BB84 protocol with detection-efficiency mismatch was analyzed for the multiphoton input on the receiver side (but the single-photon light source) using the numerical optimization techniques.
 The security is proved there under a conjecture, which is confirmed only numerically.
 Namely, in Ref.~\cite{Zhang}, it is conjectured that the minimal rate of double clicks for $n>3$ photons on the receiver side is not smaller than this quantity for $n=3$.
 A similar conjecture for the minimal mean error rate is also used.
 Here we rigorously prove a variant of such conjecture for the double click rates using the entropic uncertainty relations, see Proposition~\ref{Propdb}.
-So, our Proposition~\ref{Propdb} may serve as a lacking part for the analysis in Ref.~\cite{Zhang}.
+So, our Proposition~\ref{Propdb} may serve as the lacking part for the analysis in Ref.~\cite{Zhang}.

-Another improvement of our work is the analytic derivation of a formula for the secret key rate rather than numerical methods.
-To be more accurate, we reduce the estimation of secret key rate from below to a problem of minimization of a one-dimensional convex function, which is much easier than a multidimensional problem of semidefinite programming used in Ref.~\cite{Zhang}.